Health First Colorado vs CICP

 Every Health First Colorado member has a primary care provider.
 Members and primary care providers belong to a regional organization that helps make sure Health First Colorado members get the health care and services they need.
 Regional organizations can also help members understand and manage physical and behavioral health benefits, find specialists or other providers, and connect members with transportation, food assistance or other social services, if needed.

 When to Apply

-All new and renewing Colorado Indigent Care Program (CICP) clients who may meet the income requirements for Health First Colorado may apply for Health First Colorado.
+All new and renewing applicants for the Colorado Indigent Care Program (CICP) who meet the minimum requirements for Health First Colorado must apply for Health First Colorado.
 Once eligibility is determined, coverage may backdate 90 days prior to application.
 Health First Colorado has no monthly premiums and co-payments are lower with Health First Colorado than CICP for most people.

 |Services||CICP||Health First Colorado|

 |Durable Medical Equipment||No||Yes|

 |Physician Services Covered||Limited||Yes|

 CICP Providers are only required to treat patients for emergency care.
 It is up to the provider to decide which other types of services they are willing to discount under CICP.